DemocracyEarth/community./CONTRIBUTING.md

 We will do our best to address pull requests created by the community as quickly as possible.
 If the modification is a "no brainer" for reviewers we will merge it instantly, if not we will engage in a conversation with its creators to understand how best we can make use of his/her suggestions or explain why we are rejecting it.

+## Creators: Subitting you DEF postcards
+- Go to DEF Postcard file
+- Create a Github Issue
+- Name Issue Subject: (short postcard description)
+- Upload your Postcard
+- Be sure to "Watch" the issue (upper right hand corner of your browser window)
+- Be responsive to comments